ibm-cloudintegration/TechCon2020/api-led-integration/API-Led-CP4I.md

 ## Lab Environment

 You will be provded an environment to implement the use case.
 It is a pre-configured CP4I cluster that will be unique for each student.
 It has instances of App Connect, API Connect and MQ that are setup for you to start implementing your use case right away.
+This environment also contains some of the common services that are only part of the Cloud Pak for Integration like *Platform Tracing* and the *Platform Navigator*.
 The use cases and the steps to implement each of these use cases will be provided below.

 ## The Use Case

-ABC Health is in the process of modernizing their integration infrastructure, and has implemented a new installation of the Cloud Pak for Integration to support their new strateging initaives around API enabling some older interfaces so they can be consumed by a wider audience.
+ABC Health is in the process of modernizing their integration infrastructure, and has implemented a new installation of the Cloud Pak for Integration to support their new strateging initiatives around API enabling some older interfaces so they can be consumed by a wider audience.
 To accomplish this, RESTful interfaces will be provided for each of the APIs using an API Gateway and managed using the API Management Capability provided by the Cloud Pak for Integration.
 There are a total of two APIs to implement, which will be described in the sections below.

 ### API 1 Provider Lookup

 ABC uses a SaaS based CRM system (Salesforce) for maintaining their master data.
 Since ABC Health is using the Cloud Pak for Integration, which includes the App Connect integration capability, the folks on the CRM integration team used the `App Connect Designer` to build a flow that exposed a custom object that was created for the Health Care Provider records.
 You will not be creating this interface, as it has been created for you already, but you will be taking the deployable object (App Connect .bar file) and deploy it your CP4I Cluster.
+The barfile used here is called `Provider.bar` (note the case senstitivity.

 The Provider Lookup API is a REST API that extracts out providers (aka Doctors) by type.
 For the scope of this lab, there are two supported types "GP" for General Practioner or "Time Lords" for when they are needed.